 There are more aspects that affect the costs of the space business.
 On March 23, 2022, CNBC reported that owing to inflation and historically high fuel prices, SpaceX has increased the cost of every launch.
 A Falcon 9 launch costs about $67 million, while a Falcon Heavy mission costs $97 million.
 Prices for small satellites launched under the rideshare program increased as well, climbing to $1.1 million for payloads weighing 200 kilograms and incurring extra expenses of $5,500 per kilogram.
 In conclusion, the rocket equation, fuel costs, building and operating costs, and problems with inflation are to blame for the high cost of space tourism tickets.

 The Reality Of Space Tourism Costs

-In reality space tourism will most likely cost about as much as a business class plane ticket, but with space tours you get to travel about eight times faster.
+In reality, space tourism will most likely cost about as much as a business class plane ticket, but with space tours, you get to travel about eight times faster.

-The space planes being developed by companies such as Virgin Galactic and XCOR will cut the time it takes for space tourists to get from point A to B by a factor of ten or more compared to space shuttles which used rockets.
+The space planes being developed by companies such as Virgin Galactic and XCOR will cut the time it takes for space tourists to get from point A to B by a factor of ten or more compared to space shuttles that used rockets.